 - More programs to come in the future in selected foreign languages and in Teaching English to Speakers of Other Languages (TESOL)

 These dual-degree programs save you time.
 Depending on your major, you will take 3-13 graduate credits in teacher education as regular electives during your junior or senior year as an undergraduate and count those toward your baccalaureate degree.
 After you graduate, you will complete the remaining 30-32 credits required for the MA degree in only one additional year of study.
 All other students – those who graduate from other institutions or take a year or two off between college and graduate school – must complete 36 to 43 credits for the MA degree and may need 3 or 4 semesters to complete their studies.

 The 3-13 graduate credits in teacher education you take during your junior or senior year are covered by NYU’s undergraduate tuition, which allows you to take 12-18 credits/semester for the same flat tuition rate.
 After you graduate with your bachelor’s degree, you will save more money by completing only a 30-32-credit MA instead of the regular 36 to 43 credits required of other students.
 At NYU and many other graduate schools around the country, graduate tuition is charged on a per-credit basis, rather than a flat fee, so the fewer credits you need to take toward a master’s degree the more money you will save.

 Save even more money

-Steinhardt offers CAS students enrolled in these dual degree programs a generous scholarship toward the MA degree.
+Steinhardt offers CAS students (both US citizens and international students) enrolled in these dual degree programs a generous scholarship toward the MA degree.
 The scholarship typically covers approximately 30% of graduate tuition and may cover more depending on the program of study and availability of external funds.

 US citizens and permanent residents must complete a FAFSA form to receive a scholarship.
 Students who file a FAFSA may also be eligible for the federal TEACH grant, loans, and other forms of financial aid to cover their graduate school expenses.